-Since these electric scooters have quite heavy batteries, it would prove to be a challenge to bring it on the subway.
+Since these electric scooters have quite heavy batteries, it would prove to be a challenge to bring them on the subway.
 It is a quite dominant and ground flouting mode of either personal or public transit across urban areas.
 They also prove to be troublesome to pedestrians who walk along with subways and bring nuisances disrupting the peace of most casual pedestrians.
 Being electrically operated, they contain some safety hazards, too, which are environmental.
-They can hardly carry heavy pillion riders along the subway as they are already substantial, and often, their tyre pressure needs to be checked in a consistent span of 2 weeks or so.
+They can hardly carry heavy pillion riders along the subway as they are already substantial, and often, their tire pressure needs to be checked in a consistent span of 2 weeks or so.

 LOCKING THEM UP

 Since exclusive prioritization is given to cars, blind allegiance to parking space is provided to vehicles; hence the scope for locking them up is quite minimal.
-Since they have very few users, the prices the electric scooter users pay for locking the bikes up is quite high.
+Since they have very few users, the prices the electric scooter users pay for locking the bikes up are quite high.
 They are often not given vital consideration as they also occupy more space when locking them up as compared to other bikes.
 They are also proven to be environmentally unfriendly due to pollution caused by the batteries; hence the space for locking them up may not be provided in a bid to minimize their use.

 The speed of the electric scooters is quite low as the power obtained from the battery is regulated.
 The motor accessories yield less energy as the electric bike is quite substantial.
 The speed varies with the wattage of the cell as higher voltage, and higher charge provides a relatively more top speed, which decreases with the decrease in wattage and charge of the battery.
-Alongside its speed, the running range of the scooter is quite less hence needs so much care and regular maintenance to optimally acquire service of the electric bikes in terms of speed and its running range.
+Alongside its speed, the running range of the scooter is quite less hence needs so much care and regular maintenance to optimally acquire the service of the electric bikes in terms of speed and their running range.

 The electric scooters usually have relatively tiny wheels that make them easily susceptible to crack on roads, potholes, and road debris, which may lead to the electric bikes failing or rolling over, hence causing small accidents that could be fatal.
 Since electronic scooter users are said to be the most vulnerable to road injuries, the small wheels require a higher level of skill in its maneuverability and artistic balance when riding them.